michael-lazar/ascii-server/README.md

 # ascii-server

-This is the source for the in-flux django server powering [https://ascii.mozz.us](https://ascii.mozz.us).
+This repo hosts the codebase (python, django) powering [https://ascii.mozz.us](https://ascii.mozz.us).

-Note: this is different from [the ASCII Art Emporium](https://ascii.mozz.us:7070), which is a gopher server running on port 7070.

-It's also different from my personal gallery, which is a static file server at [https://mozz.us/ascii-art.html](https://mozz.us/ascii-art.html).

-It's also different from [https://aa.mozz.us](https://aa.mozz.us), which is my Japanese Shift-JS art collection.
+Even though the code is public, this is mostly a personal project and I'm not looking for outside help or ideas.

+However, small issues for things like bugs & typos are welcome and very much appreciated!

 ## Requirements